hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Service Replace Request: The Replace Request contains a Reference to the previous ServiceRequest and an element 'orderDetail', carries the order Control Code from the Code System v2-0119: RP for "Order/service replace request", 'CA' for "Cancel order/service request", 'HD' for "Hold order request", and 'RL' for "Release previous hold"

+#### Examples
 * [CH LAB-Order Document with Service Request](Bundle-2-pertussis-document-with-sr.html)
 * [CH LAB-Order Document with Service Request and Form](Bundle-2-pertussis-document-with-sr-and-form.html)

 ### Collective Request for Toxicological Testing
-This use case corresponds to the [biological monitoring example](case-studies-english.html#suva-biological-monitoring).
+This use case corresponds to the [**SUVA biological monitoring**](case-studies-english.html#suva-biological-monitoring) case study.
 In order to assess the exposure of workers to chemical substances, measurements at the workplace are supplemented by occupational health checkups.
 The toxic substances themselves or their metabolites in serum or urine can be determined.
 The order is initiated by the occupational physician of the company or the insurance company.
 The problem of employee fluctuations must be kept in mind.

 Examples are:
 * Occupational medicine: ordering laboratory tests on a group of workers